geojson/geojson.github.io/geojson-ld.md

 title: GeoJSON-LD
 ---

+# GeoJSON-LD

-# A vocabulary and JSON-LD context for GeoJSON
+A vocabulary and JSON-LD context for GeoJSON

 The GeoJSON-LD project defines a base context for processing GeoJSON according to the [JSON-LD](https://www.w3.org/TR/json-ld/) processing model.
 When